 Comparison of the fields and corona effects for the alternatives and options requires more than examination or comparison of calculated results for individual route segments or line sections.
 To produce a general summary of levels for an action alternative, the distance-weighted means of the average and maximum values for all sections in an alternative or option were computed.
-These summary measures do not necessarily represent any particular location along a route.
-However they do provide a means of comparing overall levels between alternatives and options.
+These summary measures do not necessarily represent any particular location along a route; however, they do provide a basis for comparing alternatives and options.

-The proposed line would be located on two types of right-of-way: "new" right-of-way without adjacent transmission lines and "existing" right-of-way with existing adjacent lines.
-In some cases, an existing right-of-way may still require purchase of additional right-of-way to be purchased for the proposed line.
-However, this situation is considered "existing," because of the presence of adjacent line(s).
+The proposed line would be located on two types of right-of-way: a new right-of-way without adjacent transmission lines and an existing right-of-way with existing adjacent lines.
+In some cases, an existing right-of-way may still require purchase of an additional right-of-way for the proposed line; however, this situation is considered existing, because of the presence of an existing adjacent line or lines.

-The mileage by type of right-of-way (new or existing) for the four alternatives and their options are shown in Table 2.
+The mileage by type of right-of-way (new or existing) for the four alternatives and their options is shown in Table 2.
 This table also shows the number of route segments in each alternative and option.

-The West Alternative is almost entirely on existing right-of-way (98%) while the Central and East alternatives are primarily on new right-of-way (90%).
-The Crossover Alternative is distributed about equally on new right-of-way (58%) and existing right-of-way (42%).
+The West Alternative is almost entirely on existing rights-of-way (98 percent) while the Central and East Alternatives are primarily on new rights-of-way (87 percent and 90 percent, respectively).
+The Crossover Alternative is distributed about equally on new (58 percent) and existing (42 percent) rights-of-way.

 The composition of right-of-way type in an alternative or option affects the overall field levels and the change in field levels between the action and No Action alternatives.
-New right-of-way sections have higher edge-of-right-of-way fields than existing right-of-way sections and introduce fields and corona effects where none exist in the No Action Alternative.
+New right-of-way sections have higher fields at their edges than existing right-of-way sections and introduce fields and corona effects where none exist in the No Action Alternative.
 The electrical effects summary measures were computed separately for the new and existing rights-of-way types within each alternative and option and then combined to provide overall summary measures for the action alternatives.